-Hypochlorites, either as sodium hypochlorite solution or as sodium dichloroisocyanurate (NaDCC) tablets or granules have a good, wide-ranging microbiocidal activity.
+Hypochlorites, either as sodium hypochlorite solution or as sodium dichloroisocyanurate (NaDCC) tablets, granules or spill wipes have a good, wideranging microbiocidal activity.
 These products are available in different strengths.
 Manufacturer's guidelines for making up relevant concentrations must always be strictly followed.